lukefleed/website/src/data/blog/memory-pt3.md

 let y = max(1.5, 2.5);       // instantiates max::<f64>
 ```

-The bound `T: PartialOrd` states upfront that `T` must implement the `PartialOrd` trait.
-The compiler checks this bound at the call site: if we try to call `max` with a type that does not implement `PartialOrd`, the error message directly states that the trait bound is not satisfied.
+The bound `T: PartialOrd` states that `T` must implement the `PartialOrd` trait.
+The compiler checks this at the call site: calling `max` with a type that does not implement `PartialOrd` produces an error that directly states the unsatisfied bound.

 Inside the function body, we can only use operations that `PartialOrd` guarantees.
-The compiler rejects code that would compile for some `T` but not others:
+Attempting to call methods not provided by the bound fails immediately, not at instantiation:

 ```rust
 fn broken<T: PartialOrd>(a: T, b: T) -> T {